 - Visit an area splash pad or pool.
 Many in the area will close after the holiday weekend.

-Kids Take Over The Cowboy at the National Cowboy & Western Heritage Museum (1700 NE 63rd St).
-Fashion your own Cowboy gear by making a tie-dye banana.
+Kids Take Over The Cowboy at the National Cowboy & Western Heritage Museum (1700 NE 63rd St) explores the unique items that these vaqueros wore.
+Make your own sombrero and spurs.
 Free with admission.
 10 a.m. – noon, while supplies last.

 Family Skate Night at Skate Galaxy (5800 NW 36th St).
 Admission includes skate rental and the family package also includes pizza and drinks for up to five family members. $6; family package, $29.
 6 – 8 p.m.

 FREE Labor Day Celebration in Henryetta (Main Street, Henryetta) features a parade, games for all ages, concerts, a carnival, rodeo and an impressive fireworks display at dusk as well as a car, bike & tractor show.
 10 a.m. – 11 p.m.

 Doggie Paddle at the Reno Swim & Slide (101 S Douglas Blvd, Midwest City) features a canine swim time.
 Each canine must be accompanied by an adult. $6 per dog.
 6:30 – 8:30 p.m.